nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 $$ \lambda = \tan^{-1} \frac{y}{x} $$

+!!! warning
+    This function requires that the orbit already be in a body fixed frame.
+Nyx will _not_ check that.

 ### Geodetic latitude (`geodetic_latitude`)
 The parameter is returned in degrees between $[-180;180]$.
 This is computed using the Vallado iterative approach, Algorithm 12 page 172 in the 4-th edition.
 It accounts for the flattening of the ellipsoid and its semi-major axis.
 It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.Orbit.html#method.geodetic_latitude) or Vallado for implementation details.
 As you'll note from the Validation section, it has been validated against Vallado examples.

+!!! warning
+    This function requires that the orbit already be in a body fixed frame.
+Nyx will _not_ check that.

 ### Geodetic height (`geodetic_height`)
 The parameter is returned in kilometers.
 This is computed using the Vallado approach, Algorithm 12 page 172 in the 4-th edition.
 This accounts for the correction when near the poles.
 It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.Orbit.html#method.geodetic_height) or Vallado for implementation details.
 As you'll note from the Validation section, it has been validated against Vallado examples.

+!!! warning
+    This function requires that the orbit already be in a body fixed frame.
+Nyx will _not_ check that.

 ### Right ascension (`right_ascension`)
 Returned in degrees between $[0;360]$.